 We had a few Latin-inspired culinary experiences yesterday.
-No actual Margaritas for me right now but I had a smoothie for lunch with Strawberry Margarita inspired flavors.
+No actual margaritas for me right now, being pregnant and all, but I had a smoothie for lunch with Strawberry-Margarita-inspired flavors.

 The sandwich cookies are only slightly sweet with a delicate texture, a filling of Dulce de Leche or Guava jam and edges rolled in desiccated coconut.